tomer-w/ha-victron-mqtt/README.md

    - Username: (optional)
    - Password: (optional)
    - SSL: Enable/disable SSL connection
-documented entities
-If you want to help the community and add more entities, please take a look at the [module](httsimpleithub.com/tomer-w/victron_mqtt) which drives this integration.
-It is very simple to extend this integration.
-I wrote a [document](https://github.com/tomer-w/victron_mqtt/blob/main/extending-victron-support.md) about it.

 ## Adding entities
 If you want to help the community and add more entities, please take a look at the [module](https://github.com/tomer-w/victron_mqtt) which drives this integration.
 It is very simple to extend this integration.
-I wrote a [document](https://github.com/tomer-w/victron_mqtt/blob/main/extending-victron-support.md) about it.
+I wrote a [document](https://github.com/tomer-w/victron_mqtt/blob/main/CONTRIBUTING.md) about it.

 ## Troubleshooting